theofidry/awesome-mutation-testing/README.md

 # Awesome Mutation testing [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-As of now this repository is used to keep track of the current mutation testing tools developed.
-In the future this may be extended to reference more materials such as research papers, videos & talks.
+Mutation testing is the practice of making better code by introducing bugs.
+As of now this repository is used to keep track of the current mutation testing tools developed and related resources.
+Its contents and purpose may however evolve depending on the community.

 [Slack channel](https://mutation-testing.slack.com/)